Position Title: Administrative Assistant

 - Works with Program Manager/Supervisor in obtaining and ordering office supplies and coordinate any required repairs of office equipment

 - Act as a courier to deliver and pick-up mail between program and other UPAC offices

 Minimum Experience and Qualifications Required:

-- Excellent organizational skills, attention to detail and ability to complete assigned tasks in a timely fashion.
+- Excellent attention to detail and ability to input electronic data accurately.

-- Must maintain strict confidentiality with regard to sensitive or proprietary information or materials.
+- Works well independently and within a team.
+Ability to maintain strict confidentiality with regard to sensitive or proprietary information.